gurjeetsinghvirdee/text-to-bookmark/README.md

 ## Maintainer

 This project is maintained by [Gurjeet Singh Virdee](mailto:gurjeetsinghvirdee@gmail.com).
 Feel free to reach out if you have any questions or feedback.

+⭐ If you find this tool useful, don't forget to star the repository! ⭐